 There are several factors that put your furry friends at risk with skin problems.
 This includes the breed, gender, and lifestyle.
 Outdoor cats are believed to be at a greater risk of infestation and other fight-inflicted injuries than indoor cats.
 As for breeds, Himalayans are said to be more susceptible to diseases than most cat breeds.

 External parasite infestation

 Regardless of the breed, any cat may or may not have parasites which include fleas or lice, ticks, and mites.
-Although it may still affect cats of all ages, this is most commonly observed on kitties with ages below twelve months.
-This is due to kittens still having a developing immune system.
+Although it may still affect cats of all ages, this is most commonly observed on kitties age below twelve months.
+This is due to their developing immune system.

 ‘The vast majority of itchy cats that (veterinarians) see are going to be flea-allergic,’ stated Rudayna Ghubash, DVM.

 Cats with ticks and fleas are most likely to itch and scratch excessively.
 However, there are some cats that are hypersensitive to the saliva of the fleas, which results in an extreme level of itch.
 Flea bites in a cat with sensitive skin may appear red and sore, which is also called ‘miliary dermatitis.’
 Is your cat losing hair near the tail?
 Examine very closely as this might be the case for your furry pet.